dell/karavi-authorization/docs/ARCHITECTURE.md

 The refresh approach is beneficial for the following reasons:

-* Accidental exposure of an access token poses a lesser security concern, given the expiration time was short (e.g. 30 seconds).
+* Accidental exposure of an access token poses a lesser security concern, given the set expiration time is short (e.g. 30 seconds).
-* Karavi Authorization Server can fully trust the access token without having to perform a database check on each request.
+* Karavi Authorization Server can fully trust the access token without having to perform a database check on each request (doing so would nullify the benefits of using tokens in the first place).
-* Karavi Authorization Server can defer token checks at refresh time only, e.g. do not allow refresh if the tenant's access has been revoked by a Storage Admin.
+* Karavi Authorization Server can defer Tenant checks at refresh time only, e.g. do not allow refresh if the Tenant's access has been revoked by a Storage Admin.
+There may be a short time window inbetween revocation and enforcement, depending on the access token's expiration time.

 The following diagram shows the access and refresh tokens in play and how a valid access token is required for a request to be proxied to the intended Storage Array.